How to Retrieve Deleted Text Messages on iPhone

 This method is effective, but it can potentially cause data loss for any files that appeared on your device since the recovery backup was created.
 However, this risk does not apply to data that syncs with iCloud, such as photos, contacts, and notes, which will remain up-to-date even after the restore.

 This method can help recover deleted messages on your iPhone if you use Finder or iTunes for backups.
 If you have a backup made before the messages were deleted, you can restore your iPhone to that backup state.
 However, this will restore all the local data on your iPhone to the state it was in at the time of the backup.
-If you only need to recover specific data, like individual text messages, you might want to consider using Disk Drill, which allows you to find old text messages on your iPhone’s backup and restore them without resetting your entire iPhone.
+Suppose you only need to recover specific data, such as individual text messages.
+In that case, you might want to consider using Disk Drill, which allows you to locate old text messages in your iPhone’s backup and restore them without resetting your entire iPhone, as we cover in the next method.

 1. Open iTunes (on Windows or older macOS versions) or Finder (on macOS Catalina and later).
 Connect your iPhone to your computer and select your device when it appears.
 Under the Backups section, look for the date of your latest backup.